Professional Certificate in Practice Education

 On completion of this course, participants should be able to:

-MODULE 4: SUPERVISION STRATEGIES THAT SUIT YOUR LEARNERS
+TOPIC 4: SUPERVISION STRATEGIES THAT SUIT YOUR LEARNERS

 Participants will use a range of resources about supervision strategies and adult learning principles to develop a planned supervision approach.
 You will practice and execute the approach in your work practice, reflect with your peer group (other participants in the course) on the outcomes on a regular basis, and conclude the module with a report in which you justify the supervision decisions you have made.

-MODULE 5: MANAGING DIFFICULT SITUATIONS
+TOPIC 5: MANAGING DIFFICULT SITUATIONS

 Participants will use a range of resources about managing difficult situations in a supervisory role to develop a planned supervision approach.
 You will practice and execute the approach in your work practice, reflect with your peer group on the outcomes on a regular basis, and conclude the module with a report in which you justify the supervision decisions you have made.